trufflesuite/uws-js-unofficial/README.md

 ## :construction: This is a fork!

 This is a fork of the original [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js) by @alexhultman.
-This fork adds unofficial support for Electron builds (Electron version 8, 9, 10, 11, and 12) by changing the build pipeline to use `node-gyp` instead of a custom C++ build script which allows us to use [electron-rebuild](https://github.com/electron/electron-rebuild).
+This fork adds unofficial support for Electron builds (Electron version 8, 9, 10, 11, and 12) by changing the build pipeline to use `node-gyp` instead of a custom C++ build script which allows us to use [electron-rebuild](https://github.com/electron/electron-rebuild) as well as introducing a Typescript fallback for nodejs runtimes and architectures not supported by the included binaries.
 This repo is mainly for internal use to support Truffle Suite's [Ganache UI](https://github.com/trufflesuite/ganache) Electron application.

 **NOTE**: These binaries **do not** support SSL or Compression.
 They were not necessary for our uses, and we had issues getting those to compile with the Electron headers.